RMProfit/blog/content/post/2024-07-15-Using-TCL-Pattern-Map.md

 **Performance Consideration**: This method is straightforward and effective for small to medium-sized files.
 For very large files, consider processing in chunks.

 #### Remove Multiple Single Entries
-Note: Due to the CLI character buffer limitation, longer lists of patterns to be removed must have the set patterns command broken up after approximately 18 ten-digit numbers.
+Due to the CLI character buffer limitation, longer lists of patterns to be removed must have the set patterns command broken up after approximately 18 ten-digit numbers.
 You can achieve this by inserting carriage returns to distribute the numbers across multiple lines while setting the $patterns variable.

 ```javascript
 tclsh